Post

 For Debian-based distributions (like Ubuntu), you can use the following commands:

-You should have a very basic understanding about Python and how to install it on your machine.
-The next will be a rundown of all the basics of Python programming language.
+You should have a basic feel for what Python is and how to get it installed on your machine.
+The next post will be a rundown of the fundamentals of the Python programming language.